Lower-Emission School Bus Program

 Please see the website for the Lower-Emission School Bus Program at the SJVAPCD.

-Fiscal Year 2014-2015 Agreement between ARB and SJVAPCD to Fund Statewide School Bus Retrofit Program with State Diesel Emissions Reduction Act (DERA) and ARB FundsOn March 18, 2015, ARB and SJVAPCD fully executed a grant agreement that funds a statewide school bus retrofit program.
+Agreement between ARB and SJVAPCD to Fund Statewide School Bus Retrofit Program with Federal Fiscal Year 2015 State Diesel Emissions Reduction Act (DERA) and ARB FundsOn February 5, 2016, ARB and SJVAPCD fully executed a grant agreement that funds a statewide school bus retrofit program.
 The agreement allocates U.S. Environmental Protection Agency (U.S. EPA) funds from a Cooperative Agreement between U.S. EPA and ARB, and funds from ARB, to SJVAPCD to implement the program.
-The grant agreement awards $420,000 – $249,792 in State DERA funding and $170,208 in ARB funding – to SJVAPCD to retrofit school buses throughout California with diesel emission control strategies (with the option to implement several other back-up project types if necessary).
+The grant agreement awards $711,255 – $415,905 in State DERA funding and $295,350 in ARB funding – to SJVAPCD to retrofit school buses throughout California with diesel emission control strategies (with the option to implement several other back-up project types if necessary).
+It is anticipated that approximately 34 school buses will be retrofitted.
 Projects in small and medium air districts will receive funding preference over projects in large air districts.

-Under similar agreements, SJVAPCD accomplished the following with funds from the previous fiscal years:
+Under similar agreements, SJVAPCD accomplished, or expects to accomplish, the following with funds from the previous fiscal years: